arbiihsan/flask-app/README.md

 python app.py
 ```

-The app will be available at: `http://localhost:5000`
+locally, the app will be available at: `http://localhost:5000`

 ### 2. Test the Endpoints